 How can peers and family members get involved?

-Mercy Maricopa’s Office of Individual and Family Affairs offers monthly community forums to discuss a variety of issues.
+Mercy Care’s Office of Individual and Family Affairs offers monthly community forums to discuss a variety of issues.
 We also share presentations and information at each meeting.
 In addition, we recruit, train and support peers and family members who want to work on our committees.

 Ways to get involved

 Here are places and ways where people getting care and their families can take part in Mercy Care:

 1. Office of Individual and Family Affairs-sponsored activities and meetings.

 2. Mercy Care committees and governing bodies, including the Governance Committee, Board of Directors and different workgroups.

 3. Quality management activities like surveys and reviews.

 4. Clinic Advisory Councils for each clinic offering comprehensive services to persons with serious mental illness (SMI).

 5. Join in the interview process for direct service staff positions.